The Tooly

 Have you ever wondered whether PEX is allowed in your region or not?
-If you do, then we are here to solve this puzzle for you.
+If you’d like to know, then we’re here to solve this puzzle for you.

 PEX has been a go to material for plumbing system, especially in North America for its availability, flexibility, and better value for money than most other plumbing solutions.